History, tourist information, and nearby accommodation

 The Shambles has the effect of a time machine, transporting you back to the Elizabethan period.
 The houses that jostle for space along the Shambles project out over the lane in their upper stories, as if trying to meet their neighbours opposite.

 The projecting upper storeys had a very practical purpose; they helped keep the rain off goods laid out for sale in the merchants' stalls below.
 And, of course, they helped provide larger living quarters above the shops without needing to pay for more street frontage.

 The Most Picturesque Street

 How picturesque is the Shambles?

 The street was named the 'Most Picturesque Street in Britain' in the Google Street View Awards for 2010.
 Over 11,000 voters selected the Shambles from a shortlist of 51 historic streets selected by a panel of experts.

-The name "Shambles" comes from the Saxon "Fleshammels", which means, "the street of the butchers", for it was here that the city's butcher's market was located.
+The name "Shambles" comes from the Saxon "Fleshammels", which means, "the street of the butchers", for it was here that York's butchers had their shops.
 Notice the wide window sills of the houses; the meat for sale was displayed here.
 Several former butcher shops still have hooks where meat was hung.